zhenyuanlu/zhenyuanlu.github.io/courses/ie6600-sea-sp23.md

 ### Course Evaluation

 - Homework **42%**
+    - Each HW	7%
 -	Final Project **50%**
     - Proposal	10%
-    - Presentation	35%
+    - Presentation	20%
+    - Project and Documentation 18%
-    - Peer Review	5%
+    - Peer Review	2%
 -	Class Participation	**8%**
+    - Intra-Group Evaluation 1%
+    - Q&A during the class and on Campuswire 7%

 *This course does not have any quizzes or exams.*